fkernbac/miniRT/README.md

 ```

 ## Description
-It contains following objects:
+The raytracer supports the following objects:
 - Cameras
-- Ambientlights
+- Ambient Lights
-- Lights
+- Point Lights
 - Planes
 - Spheres
 - Cylinders
-- Rectangles
+- Cuboids

-Additionaly you can declare a * *Resolution* * in the scenefile.
+Additionally you can declare a **Resolution** in the scenefile.

-This raytracer is multithreaded, handles hard shadows as soft [shadows](https://www.peachpit.com/articles/article.aspx?p=486505&seqNum=6) also.
+This multithreaded raytracer handles hard shadows and introduces soft [shadows](https://www.peachpit.com/articles/article.aspx?p=486505&seqNum=6).

 You can declare all objects multiple times, expect resolution.
 ## Usage